Why Your Small Business Needs Good Governance and Accountability

 Good governance is not when a business makes a ‘right’ decision.
 Good governance is when a business ensures that there is a good decision-making process in place.
 Without good governance, an organisation lacks policies and procedures to ensure accuracy, consistency and responsiveness to key stakeholders including customers, shareholders and regulators.

 In a large enterprise, the management board will likely have a team who are charged with ensuring the firm adheres to the principles of good corporate governance as is expected of a large organisation.
 Whilst a small business may have a simple governance structure, small businesses must also ensure they have good governance in place.
 This can be achieved by having a trusted advisor, like a business coach or an accountant, or having some form of administrative support.

-Regardless of the size of your organisation, good corporate governance is good for your business because it:
+Regardless of the size of your organisation, good corporate governance is good for your business because of the following reasons:

 Encourages good decision making